 Let’s get one thing straight: videogamesscz.github.io/videohost is not for everyone.
 But if you’re a casual gamer, it’s perfect for you.

 One of my friends, Alex, put it best: “I just want to share that epic win with my buddies without all the hassle.”
-It’s exactly what this tool is for—sharing those exciting or funny moments without the commitment of a YouTube channel.
+Exactly.
+You’ve got these exciting or funny moments, and you want them out there, no YouTube channel requirement, no long-term commitment weighing you down, no strings attached.
+That’s it.

 But here’s who it’s not for: professional content creators needing monetization, streamers requiring live capabilities, or anyone who needs permanent, private video storage.